 Broadway by car

-Broadway lies on the A44 around seven miles south of Evesham and 10 miles northeast of Moreton-in-Marsh.
-There is paid parking at Church Close (WR12 7AH), just off the High Street, and Leamington Road (WR12 7ET) car parks, both of which start at 50p for up to 30 minutes.
+Broadway is on the A44 around seven miles south of Evesham and 10 miles northeast of Moreton-in-Marsh.
+There is short stay parking at Church Close (WR12 7AH), just off the High Street, for up to three hours.
+Or long-stay parking at Leamington Road (WR12 7ET) from £1 for one hour.

 Broadway by public transport

 Broadway’s closest train stations are in Evesham and Moreton-in-Marsh.
-Both have bus connections to Broadway – the Stagecoach 1/2 bus from Moreton-in-Marsh to Broadway takes 30 minutes (except Sundays) or the NN Cresswell Rural 4 bus from Evesham takes 20 minutes (weekdays only).
+Both are connected by bus – the Stagecoach 1/2 bus from Moreton-in-Marsh to Broadway takes 30 minutes (Monday–Saturday) or the NN Cresswell Rural 4 bus from Evesham takes 20 minutes (Monday–Friday).

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.